RebelToolbox/RebelDocumentation/tutorials/vr/xr_primer.rst

 AR/VR primer
 ============

-This tutorial gives you a springboard into the world of AR and VR in the Godot game engine.
+This tutorial gives you a springboard into the world of AR and VR in the Rebel Engine.

-A new architecture was introduced in Godot 3 called the AR/VR Server.
+Rebel Engine has a AR/VR Server.
 On top of this architecture, specific implementations are available as interfaces, most of which are plugins based on GDNative.
 This tutorial focuses purely on the core elements abstracted by the core architecture.
 This architecture has enough features for you to create an entire VR experience